.

 But what's driving this shift, and why is it so crucial for the future of diagnostics?

-Why the Move to LIS System Automation?
+Why the Move to Automation of LIS Systems?

 The Multifaceted Benefits of Lab Information System Automation